D3Former: Debiased Dual Distilled Transformer for Incremental Learning: : Debiased Dual Distilled Transformer

 \subsection{The Hybrid ViT Model}

+\Ours builds upon the hybrid ViT NesT \cite{nest} which makes use of 2 basic operations - blockify and aggregation.
 The blockify operation combines spatially adjacent embeddings into a group.
 It captures intra-block information or local attention using several stacked transformer encoders.
 Each transformer encoder consists of Layer Normalization (LN) and Multi-head self-attention (MSA) followed by Feed-Forward network (FFN).
-On the other hand, the aggregation operation combines neighboring blocks with the help of a simple convolution and pooling layer.
+On the other hand, the aggregation operation (AGG) combines neighboring blocks with the help of a simple convolution and pooling layer.
 It captures inter-block relationships and helps gain global understanding of an image.
-The local and global processing steps help learn discriminative features.

-The above operations are repeated alternately to eventually create the hierarchical structure of NesT (Fig.~\ref{fig:nest}), where each hierarchy shares the same set of parameters.
-The final class prediction is performed through a global average pooling layer followed by a fully connected layer.
+The local and global processing steps help learn discriminative features.\\ The above operations are repeated alternately to eventually create the hierarchical structure of NesT (Fig.~\ref{fig:nest}), where each hierarchy shares the same set of parameters.
+The final class prediction is performed through a global average pooling (GAP) layer followed by a fully connected (FC) layer.
 NesT is characterized by two parameters, patch size, $S$ and number of block hierarchies, $T_d$.
-Using NesT naively for CIL results in considerable forgetting of previous tasks.
-Thus, this motivates the need to adapt NesT in order to reduce catastrophic forgetting.
-We address it with the help of two principal modifications - Debiasing via Logit Adjustment and Dual Distillation.
+To render NesT suitable for CIL, we propose two principal modifications - Debiasing via Logit Adjustment and Dual Distillation.